UniReps/unireps.github.io/_posts/2024-11-08-failures_perspectivetaking.md

 ### Level 2 Spatial and Visual Judgments

 As previously mentioned, human response times increase on perspective-taking tasks as the angular difference between the target and observer increases <d-cite key="surtees2013similarities"></d-cite>.
-We administered the task to a small number of human participants—part of a larger, IRB-approved study—and replicated this effect with both our stimuli types, finding a bell-shaped curve in the relationship between response time and angle.
-Response times peaked when the target required a full mental rotation (180°), as seen in the green line in Figure 3.
-Error bars were calculated by taking the standard error of all trials from each participant.
+We administered the task to a small number of human participants and replicated this effect with both our stimuli types, finding a bell-shaped curve in the relationship between response time and angle.
+Response times peaked when the target required a full mental rotation (180°), as seen in the green line in the figure below.
 As expected, GPT-4o struggled with the task when mental rotation was involved, beginning around a 90° angular difference.
 Interestingly, in both tasks, GPT-4o exhibited a response bias toward either "left" or "6" or "W" when the angular difference of the avatar is 90° or 135° in either direction.
 This likely reflects uncertainty from an egocentric perspective, and thus, a default to one response over another.

 <div class="l-page-outset">
   <iframe src="{{ '/assets/plotly/subplots.html' | relative_url }}" frameborder='0' scrolling='no' height="550px" width="100%"></iframe>